sofia-fischer/philo-blog/content/posts/2024-09-evolutionary-architecture.md

 In an agile development environment, many decisions are made incrementally, so should not all architecture decisions be made upfront, but at the _last responsible moment_.
-Decisions should bring benefits to the current product, and should therfore be sacrificial in the possible future of the product.
+Decisions should bring benefits to the current product, and should therefore be sacrificial in the possible future of the product.

 {{< alert "comment" >}}
 One of the most important characteristics of an architecture (in my opinion) is _testability_.
 An easily testable